 I run OpenClaw on a cloud VM (currently Azure, might switch to Hetzner later).
 Benefits:

-Conclusion: Is OpenClaw Safe?
+So Is OpenClaw Actually Safe?
 Is It Worth Using?

 Back to where we started: OpenClaw’s power is exactly what makes it risky.